-|Type:||Sport, 180 ft, 2 pitches|
+|Type:||Sport, 180 ft (55 m), 2 pitches|

 |FA:||cleaned and bolted by Mark Sprague, but much of the terrain previously climbed by others|

-|Page Views:||7,503 total · 59/month|
+|Page Views:||10,432 total · 66/month|

 |Shared By:||M Sprague on Sep 18, 2007|

 |Admins:||Jay Knower, M Sprague, lee hansche, Jeffrey LeCours, Jonathan Steitzer, Robert Hall|

 This is perhaps one of the best 5.9s at Rumney (at least for it's airy positioning), offering two pitches of climbing on the far right side of the Iron Man Wall.
 The first pitch warms you up with 100 ft of scrambly to quality moderate (5.7) climbing following corner systems.
 The second starts out with a bang, with an exposed, pumpy traverse out flakes.

-LocationStarts on the right hand side of the Iron Man Wall section.
-Just right of Gold Digger, climb up to an easy right leaning scrambly ramp, then up into a nice corner, following eyebolts to an excellent belay ledge.
-5.7 (Breaking off left and following another corner with regular hangered bolts leads you to the second pitch anchor of Goldbug, and The Thang above)
+Pitch 1 Starts up the rightmost bolted line (galvanized glue-ins) of the Iron Man Wall.
+Just right of Gold Digger, climb up to an easy right leaning scrambly ramp to get you up on the buttress, then, using a bucket sidepull, step up a little left onto the wall proper, then angle up right into a nice corner, following the eyebolts to an excellent belay ledge.
+5.7 (Breaking off left and following another corner with regular hangered bolts is a 5.7 way to get to the second pitch anchor of Goldbug, and the start of The Thang)